-We monitor attendance carefully and address poor or irregular attendance without delay.
 We will always follow up with parents/carers when students are not at school.
 This means we need to have a least two up to date contacts numbers for parents/carers.
-Parents should remember to update the Academy as soon as possible if the numbers change.
+Parents/carers should remember to update the Academy as soon as possible if the numbers change.